 Issues?

-With all the good there has to be some bad, right?
-Well, not so much bad as missed.
-The lack of calendar event integration into the drop down calendar is something I would like to see.
+The lack of calendar event integration beyond Khal into the drop down calendar is something I would like to see.
 Addition of astrological and holiday events, like KDE, would be cool.
 Currently you need to sync with Khal in order to get events in the calendar.
-From what I read it looks like Dank will replace that calendar at some point.
+From what I read it looks like Dank will create there own solution at some point.

 One issue I have noticed is that the WiFi icon will show as not connected when it is in fact connected.
 This can happen when the machine sleeps or updates.